nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_allergies.md

 ```
 {% endraw %}

-## Historical Allergies and Sensitivities ##
+## Historical Allergies and Adverse Reactions ##

 ### Purpose ###

-A list of historical allergies and sensitivities related to a patient ordered by date descending (i.e. most recent date/time first).
+A list of historical allergies and adverse reactions related to a patient ordered by date descending (i.e. most recent date/time first).

 ### Structured Data ###